Chemical Emergencies

 passages.

-Avoid eating or drinking any food or water that may be contaminated.
+- Avoid eating or drinking any food or water that

 Injury may occur from eating or drinking toxic chemicals.

-Close and lock all windows and doors in your home.
+- Close and lock all windows and doors in your

-Turn off all fans, heating and air conditioning systems.
+- Turn off all fans, heating and air

 duct tape.